Annual Focus Award

-This award is presented during the annual FOCUS fall conference and is also announced to all School of Medicine faculty.
-In addition to the institutional recognition that this honor brings, the awardee's name is added to the plaque that hangs alongside the Penn Medicine Awards of Excellence.
+The awards will be presented during the annual FOCUS Fall Conference and will be announced afterwards via email to all PSOM faculty.
+In addition to the institutional honor that these awards bring, the recipient’s names will be added to the plaque that hangs alongside the PSOM Awards of Excellence.

 Recipients